AreebPJ/cne-sfia2-brief/README.md

 * The project must make use of a reverse proxy to make your application accessible to the user.

 ## Getting Started
+The initial setup involved creating the dockerfiles for the application.
 The steps taken to automate the testing and deployment of the application were as follows:
 1. Terraform was used to spin up the instances on AWS.
 One EC2 instance to be configured with jenkins and one for testing.